Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Your concept might require:

 - Equipment that isn’t in your playbook options.
 For example: your team concept has the hunters always on the move, but none of your playbooks include transport in the gear section.
 You can decide the team has a van to travel in.
-- Something that can be written up as a custom move ([here](#0000915624)).
-For example: the team concept is that you are all members of a secret organisation, so everyone starts with a version of the Professional’s **deal with the Agency** move ([here](#0000236873)).
+- Something that can be written up as a custom move ([[0000915624]]).
+For example: the team concept is that you are all members of a secret organisation, so everyone starts with a version of the Professional’s **deal with the Agency** move ([[0000236873]]).
-- New options when you level up ([here](#0000392979)).
+- New options when you level up ([[Leveling Up]]).
 For example: the team concept has a special mystical artifact for each hunter, but these artifacts’ powers are not initially available.
 Each hunter may choose to unlock one of their artifact’s powers when they level up.

 Example Team Concepts